VeerababuLakshman926/AdvanceJavaSajeedShiekSir/README.md

 ```

 # What is Bean Class?
-* All JavaBeans are POJO's, but not all POJO's are JavaBeans
+* All JavaBeans are POJO's, but not all POJO's are JavaBeans.
-* Now, Bean class can implement Serializable Interface
+* Now, Bean class can implement Serializable Interface.
-* Here class must be public
+* Here class must be public.
-* Properties are private
+* Properties are private.
-* Default constructor is mandatory
+* Default constructor is mandatory.
-* Need to have setters and getters
+*  Need to have public setters and getters methods.

 ```
 //Bean Class it is implementing Serlizable interface